thebrettbarlow/trailhead/README.md

 ```

 As you work through the challenge, add entries to the `package.xml` file so the
 source can be retrieved later.
-Alternatively, you can `sf project retrieve` and
+Alternatively, you can
-run the command [below](#updating-packagexml-files) to update the `package.xml`
+`sf project retrieve start --metadata=foo` and run the command
-file.
+[below](#updating-packagexml-files) to update the `package.xml` file.

 ### Retrieving Metadata